 I grew up in a small country town, climbing towering gum trees and reading my way through my family’s bookshelves before discovering a never-ending supply of novels at the local library.
 I found my feet in journalism, working at a rural newspaper before segueing into public relations and now fiction writing and blogging for Romance Writers Australia.
-Wildflower Ridge is my debut novel and gathers inspiration from my rural upbringing and the small communities I have always lived in and loved.
+Wildflower Ridge and Bottlebrush Creek both gather inspiration from my rural upbringing and the small communities I've always lived in and loved.

 Where I write: The upstairs sitting room in the house we built ourselves, overlooking our paddocks and the ocean.

 My preferred drop: Jansz Champagne from Tasmania - it's my go-to celebration drink!

 Guilty pleasure?
 Ferrero Rocher chocolates, I can demolish a box before my husband has gotten a look in.

 Pet peeve: Creepy guys who follow my social media accounts and then send me even creepier messages.
 I block and report at least four spam followers a day.
 Ugh...

 Favourite fictional couple?
 Anne Shirley and Gilbert Blythe from Anne of Green Gables, Sookie Stackhouse and Bill Compton from the True Blood series, and Stephanie Plum and Morelli from Janet Evanovich's bounty hunter series.